Born: Minneapolis, MN

 Education: BA, Berklee College of Music

-In April 2017, Andrew joined the board of directors for The After School Arts Program (ASAP!).
-ASAP! has served the community by providing arts education for thousands of kids in Connecticut for over 25 years.
-In 2023, he was appointed to the Connecticut Arts Council and works to advocate for the arts throughout the state.
-In his leisure time, Andrew enjoys spending time with his family, snowboarding, gaming, and trading stocks.
+Andrew serves as Board President of The After School Arts Program (ASAP!), a Connecticut nonprofit providing arts education for over 26 years, and as a Council Member on the Connecticut Arts Council, where he advocates for arts funding and policy across the state.
+In his leisure time, he enjoys spending time with his family, snowboarding, gaming, and trading stocks.